Caudinidae Family of Sea Cucumbers

 Sweet Potato Sea Cucumber, Caudina arenicola.
 A representative of the Caudinidae Family of Sea Cucumbers.

-Morphology: The Caudindid are unsegmented and their disc may be cucumber, sphere or star shaped.
+Morphology: Caudinid Sea Cucumbers are unsegmented and shaped like a sweet potato or yam.
 They lack arms, and they have a soft body with branched, unbranched or pinnate tentacles around their mouth utilized to capture food.
 They have smooth, or slimy, skin with fine to large papillae (projections).
-They have a water vascular system, tube feet, and a complete digestive system, but they lack eyes, a head, nervous system, or excretory system.
+The skin is thin but leathery.
+They have a water vascular system and a complete digestive system, but they lack eyes, a head, nervous system, or excretory system.
 They are primarily burrowers that possess an internal madreporite (perforated plate covering entry port of water vascular system) to keep it out of the sediment.
-They primarily consume dentris and diatoms.
-In turn they are preyed upon by crabs, crustaceans, fish, starfish, and sea turtles.
-They vary in color and pattern, but most are black, brown, or greenish.
+They often have an elongated caudal region (like a tail) that may extend to the end of their U-shaped burrow.
+This “tail” may help with gas exchange as they have respiratory trees, a type of water lung, attached to the cloaca.
+Caudinid Sea Cucumbers vary in color and pattern, but most are black, brown, or greenish.
+They range in size from small to over 60 cm (2 feet 0 inches) in length.